erhanertem/App-JoinUs/README.md

 ### **Objectives**

 - Prepare a fake DATABASE of 500 participants for JOIN US app. `Found under JoinUs_App_Prep_Data folder`
-- Create a JOIN US app that registers new users to this fake DATABASE. `Found under JoinUS_App folder`
+- Create a JOIN US app that registers new users to this fake DATABASE.

 ---